Winner-Dimiri/Marketing-Campaign-Analysis-Dashboard-A-B-Testing-Looker-Studio-Google-Sheets/README.md

 ## Recommendations
 - Scale Promo 1 across all markets for consistent per-store performance.
-- Pilot Promo 3 only in large markets for possible scalability.
+- Implement Promo 3 mainly in large markets for possible scalability.
 - Discontinue or redesign Promo 2 to minimize inefficiency.
-- Collect promotion cost data to measure Return on Investment (ROI) and Return on Ad Spend (ROAS), before final scaling decisions as total revenue alone does not equal profit..
+- Collect promotion cost data to measure Return on Investment (ROI) and Return on Ad Spend (ROAS), before final scaling decisions as total revenue alone does not equal profit.